natenka/pyneng-book-en/docs/source/exercises/17_exercises.rst

     R5           Fa 0/1          122           R S I           2811       Fa 0/1
     R6           Fa 0/2          143           R S I           2811       Fa 0/0

-Function should return such dictionary:
+The function should return a dictionary like this:

 .. code:: python

     {"R4": {"Fa 0/1": {"R5": "Fa 0/1"},
             "Fa 0/2": {"R6": "Fa 0/0"}}}

-Interfaces should be written with space.
-That is Fa 0/0, not Fa0/0.
+Interfaces must be written with a space.
+That is, so Fa 0/0, and not so Fa0/0.

-Check function with contents of sh_cdp_n_sw1.txt file.
+Check the function on the contents of the sh_cdp_n_sw1.txt file

 Task 17.3a
 ~~~~~~~~~~~~~

-Create generate_topology_from_cdp() function that handles the output of show cdp neighbor command from multiple files and writes the resulting topology in one dictionary.
+Create a generate_topology_from_cdp function that processes the
+show cdp neighbor command output from multiple files and writes
+the resulting topology to a single dictionary.

-Function generate_topology_from_cdp() should be created with parameters:
+The generate_topology_from_cdp function must be created with parameters:

-* list_of_files - list of files from which to read the output of sh cdp neighbor command
+* list_of_files - list of files from which to read the output of the sh cdp neighbor command
-* save_to_filename - name of file in YAML format that stores topology.
+* save_to_filename is the name of the YAML file where the topology will be saved.

-  * default value - None.
-By default, topology is not saved to file
+  * default is None.
+By default, the topology is not saved to a file.
-  * topology is saved only if file name is specified for save_to_filename argument
+  * topology is saved only if save_to_filename is file name as argument

-Function should return a dictionary that describes connections between devices, regardless of whether topology is saved to file.
+The function should return a dictionary that describes the connections between
+devices, regardless of whether the topology is saved to a file.

-The structure of dictionary should be:
+Dictionary example:

 .. code:: python